BAMBOO collection at OpdeHaar open garden

 - Information Sources

 If a visitor to the gardens had asked me in 2006 if we made a business of collecting bamboos, I would genuinely have laughed at the thought.
-However, on a recent winter walk through the woods when I was thinking about a section on bamboo for the website and was consciously itemising our “collection”, it came as a shock to realise just what we had accumulated over the years.
+However, on a recent winter walk through the woodland garden when I was thinking about a section on bamboo for the website and was consciously itemising our “collection”, it came as a shock to realise just what we had accumulated over the years.
 In fact, bamboos are clearly very visually exotic and remain attractive throughout the winter with only Fatsia japonica and Trachycarpus fortunei offering a comparable standard of competition in this context, in my view.
 While many of the smaller bamboos are shade tolerant, the largest genus of Phyllostachys are generally sun lovers.
 In short, a woodland setting is not optimal for these latter but you can judge how well they will do in our light shade during your visit.

 The genesis of our collection was a visit to a bamboo park in North Holland after we read a feature in a garden magazine around 1992.
 The tropical jungle character he has created along with the problem free nature of the plants inspired us to try and achieve something similar in a recently cleared section of the wood.
 We (correctly) assumed that any invasive characteristics would be countered by ditches which are filled with water for at least half the year.
 The bamboos blend beautifully with each other.

 The following summary describes what you can actually see growing in our garden.
 It is not an exhaustive list of what is available in the trade.
-In general terms, the various Phyllostachys sorts are distributed around the whole wood while the other, usually smaller bamboos, can be found either on the bamboo walk or in the case of some Sasa and Indocalamnus sorts, on the walk at the extreme south of the gardens.
+In general terms, the various Phyllostachys sorts are distributed around the whole of our woodland garden while the other, usually smaller bamboos, can be found either on the bamboo walk or in the case of some Sasa and Indocalamnus sorts, on the walk at the extreme south of the gardens.
 In 1997, we planted several recent Fargesia introductions in fairly close proximity to each other around the perimeter of the gardens.
 Hopefully the differences will be there for all to see as they develop.

 Before describing the bamboos you will encounter in our gardens, it may interest you to pick up on a bit of background information and jargon.
 Bamboos are members of the grass family, most have hollow stems (“culms”) which are segmented at solid “nodes” and spring from segmented rhizomes.
 (The Chusquea bamboos from Latin America are the important exception in that they have solid culms.)
 Clump-forming plants generally have short, curving rhizomes (“pachymorph rhizomes”) which break directly into new culms; spreading bamboos have a “leptomorph rhizome” which sends out both culms and new rhizomes from its nodes.
 It is the bamboos having a pachymorph rhizome which inevitably die after flowering – I will talk about this later under the Fargesia bamboos.
 From a gardener’s point of view, it is the rate of spread particularly in our N. European gardens that is relevant and just because a bamboo has a leptomorph rhizome doesn’t imply that it will inevitably monopolise your garden in a short time with a single massive organism reminiscent of the Borg in Startrek!
 In fact, some of our plants on a leptomorph rhizome seem to grow in tighter clumps than most of the Fargesia or Chusquea plants I’ve seen – these latter are the prototype clump formers.